Chemtrails

 What we know

-Contrails, short for condensation trails, are well-understood atmospheric phenomena.
-Jet exhaust contains water vapor, which freezes rapidly at high-altitude temperatures (typically below −39°C).
-Under conditions of high atmospheric humidity, contrails persist and can spread into cirrus-like clouds.
-This behavior was documented as early as World War II.
-NASA, NOAA, the EPA, and the FAA jointly published a fact sheet in 2000 explaining contrail science in response to public concerns.
+Contrails, short for condensation trails, are well-understood atmospheric phenomena rather than a mystery requiring alternative explanation.
+Jet exhaust contains water vapor from fuel combustion, which freezes rapidly at the low temperatures found at cruising altitude, typically below minus 39 degrees Celsius.
+Under conditions of high atmospheric humidity, these ice crystal trails persist rather than dissipating quickly, and can spread laterally over time into cirrus-like clouds that may remain visible for hours.
+This behavior was documented and studied as early as the Second World War, well before any modern conspiracy theory existed.
+NASA, NOAA, the EPA, and the FAA jointly published a fact sheet in 2000 explaining contrail science in direct response to public concerns that had already begun circulating at the time.

-A 2016 survey published in Environmental Research Letters asked 77 atmospheric scientists and geochemists specialising in contrails and atmospheric deposition whether they had encountered evidence of a secret large-scale atmospheric spraying program.
-Seventy-six out of 77 (98.7%) said they had not, and stated that the data cited as evidence, including persistent contrails, barium or aluminum detections, could be explained by normal atmospheric chemistry and contrail science.
+A 2016 survey published in Environmental Research Letters asked 77 atmospheric scientists and geochemists specializing in contrails and atmospheric deposition whether they had encountered any evidence of a secret large-scale atmospheric spraying program.
+Seventy-six of the 77 specialists, or 98.7 percent, said they had not, and explained that the data commonly cited as evidence, including persistent contrails and detections of barium or aluminum in soil or rainwater, could be fully explained by ordinary atmospheric chemistry, contrail physics, and pre-existing environmental background levels of those elements.

-The "chemtrails" theory typically claims that trails are made of chemical or biological agents dispersed for purposes including weather modification, population control, or mind control.
-No credible evidence has been produced to support any of these claims.
-The U.S. Air Force explicitly stated that the theory "has been investigated and refuted by many established and accredited universities, scientific organizations, and major media publications."
-The EPA states it is not aware of any scientific evidence supporting claims of nefarious activities related to contrails.
+The "chemtrails" theory typically claims that visible trails are composed of chemical or biological agents deliberately dispersed for purposes ranging from weather modification to population control or mind control.
+No credible physical evidence, whistleblower testimony, or peer-reviewed study has ever substantiated any of these claims.
+The U.S. Air Force has stated explicitly that the theory "has been investigated and refuted by many established and accredited universities, scientific organizations, and major media publications."
+The EPA similarly states it is not aware of any scientific evidence supporting claims of nefarious activity connected to ordinary aircraft contrails.

 Common claims